Australia's Ten Network says talking with Murdoch's Foxtel about investment

-SYDNEY, April 27 Australian television broadcaster Ten Network Holdings Ltd on Monday said it is in talks with Rupert Murdoch's local cable TV operator Foxtel about a potential investment in the struggling free-to-air network.
+SYDNEY Australian television broadcaster Ten Network Holdings Ltd (TEN.AX) on Monday said it is in talks with Rupert Murdoch's local cable TV operator Foxtel about a potential investment in the struggling free-to-air network.

 The lowest-ranked network said in a statement to the Australian Securities Exchange an ongoing review about its ownership options "involves discussions with Foxtel about the terms on which it may potentially invest in Ten".